 SANTA FE COMMUNITY COLLEGE OFFERS UNIQUE PROGRAMS TO STUDENTS, GRADUATES, ALUMNI AND COMMUNITY MEMBERS:

-Santa Fe Community College Center for Academic Transitions has partnered with the AARP Foundation, with generous support from the Wal Mart Foundation for a 2 year grant (2014-2015) to provide Northern New Mexico residents age 50+ help to get back on their feet in the workforce now have a new option to support that goal.
+Santa Fe Community College Center for Academic Transitions has partnered with the AARP Foundation, with generous support from the Wal Mart Foundation for a 2 year grant (2014-2015) to priovide Northern New Mexico residents age 50+ help to get back on their feet in the workforce now have a new option to support that goal.
 Santa Fe Community College (SFCC) has been named one of 12 community colleges nationwide – and the only one in New Mexico – to participate in AARP Foundation’s BACK TO WORK 50+ Initiative through a new collaboration with the American Association of Community Colleges (AACC).
-The program will provide job coaching, academic training and career retooling for unemployed or underemployed men and women, age 50+, and scholarships for unemployed or underemployed women, age 50+, so they can land a good job.
+The program will provide job coaching, academic training and career retooling for funemployed or underemployed men and women, age 50+, and scholarships for unemployed or underemployed women, age 50+, so they can land a good job.
 The first step for those interested is to call AARP Foundation at 855-850-2525.

 The BACK TO WORK 50+ initiative is dedicated to moving low income or unemployed women age 50+ from instability to stability by increasing their income through employment.
 BACK TO WORK 50+ focuses on improving economic opportunity by providing education, training and employment services that facilitate entry into good jobs in our community.
-The last information sessions for 2014 are scheduled for October 3 and November 7.
+INFORMATION SESSIONS FOR 2015 ARE 1/9, 3/6, 5/1 AND 8/7.
 Call AARP Foundation at 855-850-2525 to register for an Information Session and receive a helpful packet which includes the booklet "7 Smart Strategies for 50+ Job Seekers" and local job search resources.

 View this article and short video about other Plus 50 Initiatives at community colleges across the country.